fluidecho/kurunt/README.md

 - Fault tolerant message delivery, can be setup with no single point of failure.
 - Uses zeromq like (axon) message patterns for processing.
 - Uniquely id's messages sequentially and in time series format.
-- Can be used as a node.js module or run stand-alone.
+- Build as a framework, can be used as a node.js module or run stand-alone.

 ## Installation